The Last of Us (video game): Development

-The Last of Us features an original score composed primarily by Gustavo Santaolalla, along with compositions by Andrew Buresh, Anthony Caruso, and Jonathan Mayer.
+The Last of Us features an original score composed primarily by Gustavo Santaolalla.
 Known for his minimalist compositions, Santaolalla was contacted early in development.
 He used various instruments to compose the score, including some that he was unfamiliar with, giving a sense of danger and innocence.
 This minimalist approach was also taken with the game's sound and art design.
 The sound of the infected was one of the first tasks during development; the team experimented with the sound in order to achieve the best work possible.
 To achieve the sound of the Clicker, they hired voice actress Misty Lee, who provided a sound that audio lead Phillip Kovats described as originating in the "back of the throat".
 The art department took various pieces of work as inspiration, such as Robert Polidori's photographs following Hurricane Katrina, which were used as a reference point when designing the flooded areas of Pittsburgh.
 The art department were forced to negotiate for things that they wished to include, due to the strong differing opinions of the team during development.
 Ultimately, the team settled on a balance between simplicity and detail; while Straley and Druckmann preferred the former, the art team preferred the latter.
 The game's opening credits were produced by Sony's San Diego Studio.

 The Last of Us game designer Ricky Cambier cited the video games Ico and Resident Evil 4 as influences on the game design.
-He said the emotional weight of the relationship needed to be balanced with the tension of the world's issues, stating that they "wanted to take the character building and interaction" of Ico and "blend it with the tension and action of Resident Evil 4."
+He said the emotional weight of the relationship needed to be balanced with the tension of the world's issues, stating that they "wanted to take the character building and interaction" of Ico and "blend it with the tension and action of Resident Evil 4".
 The team created new engines to satisfy their needs for the game.
 The artificial intelligence was created to coordinate with players; the addition of Ellie as artificial intelligence was a major contributor to the engine.
 The lighting engine was also re-created to incorporate soft light, in which the sunlight seeps in through spaces and reflects off surfaces.
 The gameplay introduced difficulty to the team, as they felt that every mechanic required thorough analysis.
 The game's user interface design also underwent various iterations throughout development.

 The Last of Us was announced on December 10, 2011, at the Spike Video Game Awards, alongside its debut trailer.
 The announcement ignited widespread anticipation within the gaming industry, which journalists ascribed to Naughty Dog's reputation.
 The game missed its original projected release date of May 7, 2013, and was pushed to June 14, 2013, worldwide for further polishing.
 To promote pre-order sales, Naughty Dog collaborated with several retailers to provide special editions of the game with extra content.